vippsas/vipps-recurring-api/vipps-recurring-api-campaigns-howitworks.md

 ---
 END_METADATA -->

-# Vipps Recurring API with campaigns: How It Works
+# How it works with campaign

 <!-- START_COMMENT -->